scriptituk/bool_min/README.md

 <img src="assets/prime-550.png" alt="PR1ME 550" align="right">

-It was coded in [PL/I](https://en.wikipedia.org/wiki/PL/I) General Purpose Subset, a subset of ANSI Standard PL/I initially developed by IBM.
+It was coded in [PL/I](https://en.wikipedia.org/wiki/PL/I) General Purpose Subset, a subset of ANSI Standard PL/I, initially developed by IBM.
-It ran on a 1979 PR1ME 550 System by [Prime Computer, Inc.](https://en.wikipedia.org/wiki/Prime_Computer)
-running the [PRIMOS](https://en.wikipedia.org/wiki/PRIMOS) operating system and accessed by dumb terminals.
+It ran on a 1979 PRIME 550 System by [Prime Computer, Inc.](https://en.wikipedia.org/wiki/Prime_Computer) running the [PRIMOS](https://en.wikipedia.org/wiki/PRIMOS) operating system and accessed by dumb terminals.
 The image shows a similar system at Chilten ACL.